Nebo15/bsoneach/README.md

     |> BSONEach.each(&process_bson_document/1) # Send IO.device to BSONEach.each function and pass a callback
     |> File.close # Don't forget to close referenced file
     ```

-  File is read by 4096 byte chunks, BSONEach iterates over all documents till the end of file is reached.

   2. Callback function should receive a struct: